 To connect the dots, build your network, and manage your issues against rapidly changing political landscapes, partisan lawmakers, or even public perception, you need to implement a stakeholder management system so you can monitor everything from one place.

 Stakeholder management technology allows you to look at voting records, ideological stances, and the committee’s representatives sit on.
-By utilizing these data points, your team can begin to create an accurate map of which representatives vote in similar fashions, and more importantly, across party lines from the in the federal government, all the way down to the local level.
+By using these data points, your team can begin to create an accurate map of which representatives vote in similar fashions, and more importantly, across party lines from the federal government, all the way down to the local level.
 Stakeholder management is all about building out your network through data-driven decision making.

-With most of the legislative action happening at the state level, finding new sponsors and co-sponsors across the aisle is increasingly more important if you want your agenda to be recognized and prioritized.
+With most of the legislative action happening at the state level, finding new sponsors and cosponsors across the aisle is increasingly more important if you want your agenda to be recognized and prioritized.
 Modern government and public affairs teams that implement a stakeholder management strategy focus not on the backroom deals but on what the data is saying.
 By using technology to examine what representatives or lawmakers have done in the past, teams will be able to find new support for their public policy issues down the road.

 With this insight, you can pinpoint new advocates and build coalitions with key stakeholders to help drive specific goals.
 Teams can see feedback from competitors, advocates, consumers, and like-minded businesses through regulatory analysis in ways that previously were solely built around face-to-face interactions and relationships.

-2. Collaboration in a Single System of Record
+3. Collaborate in a Single System of Record

-Stakeholder management is completely built around the idea that your notes, information on communications with staff, contacts, and the working relationship networks your team and members have, should not be kept in disparate files or spreadsheets.
+Managing a stakeholder network is completely built around the idea that your notes, information on communications with staff, contacts, and the working relationship networks your team and members have, should not be kept in disparate files or spreadsheets.
 Instead, teams should put this proprietary information into one place to create a single source of truth.

 Teams should prioritize creating a workspace to centralize their workflow, make knowledge accessible, and get a 360-degree view of any issue affecting your organization.

-That opens the door to allow you begin mapping who is connected to who, how you can leverage them, how to best activate them to advance your goals, and what you’re getting out of that working relationship.
+That opens the door to allow you to begin mapping who is connected to who, how you can leverage them, how to best activate them to advance your goals, and what you’re getting out of that working relationship.

 Teams can determine which networks were most effective, where their advocacy and lobbying campaigns are seeing the most results, who the most influential and productive stakeholders are, and the direct budgetary impact of their advocacy and lobbying efforts.
 Implementing a stakeholder management strategy allows your organization to begin to measure and quantify the previously immeasurable, and provide accurate and detailed reporting on your efforts to provide value to your organization or company.